Divisible Codes: Lengths of divisible codes

 \chapter{Lengths of divisible codes}

-In this chapter we will consider the possible effective lengths of $q^r$-divisible linear codes over $\F_q$, where $r$ is a positive integer.
-Due to Theorem~\ref{thm_delta_divides_q_power} it is sufficient to consider $\Delta$-divisible codes where $\Delta=q^r$ with $r\in \Q$ such that $mr\in \N$ for field sizes $q=p^m$.
-So, the assumption $r\in \N$ is indeed a restriction and some of our subsequent results are only valid in this situation.
-We will briefly discuss the more general situation as an open problem at the end of this section.
+In this chapter we will consider the possible effective lengths of $\Delta$-divisible linear codes over $\F_q$.
+Due to Theorem~\ref{thm_delta_divides_q_power} it is sufficient to consider $\Delta$-divisible codes where $\Delta=q^r$ with $r\in \Q$ such that $er\in \N$ for field sizes $q=p^e$.
+We will first consider the restricted case $r\in \N$, see \cite{kiermaier2020lengths}, and then consider the general situation $r\in\Q$, see \cite{kurz2023lengths}.
 Since adding zero coordinates to codewords does not change the divisibility, see Exercise~\ref{exercise_remove_zero_columns}, we focus on the effective lengths and not the lengths of $q^r$-divisible linear codes over $\F_q$.
-We remark that most of the remaining part of this section is based on \cite{kiermaier2020lengths} and that we will mostly use the geometric language, i.e., consider the possible cardinalities of $q^r$-divisible multisets of points in $\PG(v-1,q)$.
+We remark that we will mostly use the geometric language, i.e., consider the possible cardinalities of $q^r$-divisible multisets of points in $\PG(v-1,q)$.

 There are a few very basic constructions for $q^r$-divisible multisets of points, see Example~\ref{ex_simplex_code} and Exercise~\ref{exercise_q_linear_combination}: \begin{nlemma} (\cite[Lemma 2]{kiermaier2020lengths})\ Our next aim is to show that each integer $n$ has a unique \emph{$S_q(r)$-adic expansion}